DV Services & Resources

-Domestic violence resources in Washington state are important because they help victims find a way to get out of abusive and dangerous situations.
+Domestic violence services and resources are important because they help victims find a way to get out of abusive and dangerous situations.
 One of the most common reasons that victims remain in abusive and dangerous situations is because they genuinely feel as if they do not have access to resources in their area.
 The Law Offices of Alesha Struthers offers this page of domestic violence resources in the hopes of making it easier for just one person to find the assistance they need to get out and stay out.
 If you need assistance with obtaining a restraining order during the divorce process or with obtaining a protective order of some kind because of domestic violence, schedule your free consultation by clicking here.
 This list is not intended to act is a full list of domestic violence resources in Washington state.

 - ADWAD Local Crisis Line offers a videochat services for deaf domestic violence victims.
 Services are available 24 hours a day, seven days per week for individuals in Snohomish, Kind, and Pierce counties – 206-812-1001